reubenstr/ElectroPup/README.md

 Simulation is performed in [MuJoCo](https://mujoco.org/).

-Run ./sim.py to start the simulation (gamepad required to drive the robot, keyboard buttons not added yet)
+Run ./sim.py to start the simulation.
+A gamepad is required to drive the robot as keyboard buttons are not yet added.

 # ⚡ PCBs